Cornelis Drebbel: Cultural references

 Cornelis Drebbel has been honoured on postage stamps issued by the postal services of both Mali and the Netherlands in 2010.

 A portrayal of Cornelis Drebbel and his submarine can be briefly seen in the film The Four Musketeers (1974).
 A small leatherclad submersible surfaces off the coast of England, and the top opens clamshell-wise revealing Cornelis Drebbel and the Duke of Buckingham.

 Drebbel was honoured in an episode of the cartoon Sealab 2021 during a submarine rescue of workers on a research station in the Arctic.
 A German U-boat captain fired a pistol in celebration at the mention of Drebbel, to shouts of, "Sieg Heil!
 Cornelis Drebbel!"
 Also, on the Sealab 2021 Season 3 DVD, Cornelis Drebbel has two DVD commentaries devoted to the story of his life.

 In the Dutch Eighty Years' War comic Gilles de Geus, Drebbel is a supporting character to the warhero Gilles.
 He is drawn as a crazy inventor, similar to Q in the James Bond series.
 His submarine plays a role in the comic.

 Richard SantaColoma has speculated that the Voynich Manuscript may be connected to Drebbel, initially suggesting it was Drebbel's cipher notebook on microscopy and alchemy, and then later hypothesising it is a fictional "tie in" to Francis Bacon's utopian novel New Atlantis in which some Drebbel-related items (submarine, perpetual clock) are said to appear.

 Namesake

 A small lunar crater has been named after him.
-The street "Cornelis Drebbelweg" in Delft, the Netherlands has been named after him.
+Several Dutch towns have a street named after him.
+"Cornelis Drebbelweg" in Delft is one of them.